jessamynsmith/twitterbot/README.rst

 |Build Status| |Coverage Status| |PyPI Version| |Supported Versions| |Downloads|

 Easy-to-use TwitterBot that posts new messages and replies to mentions.
 Built on the popular twitter_ package.
+Please read Twitter's `Automation rules and best practices`_ before setting up a bot.

 Features
 --------